Paxian-Pi/GenMote/README.md

 A WIFI controlled generator application.

-# Having issues with pushing?
+# Having issues with pushing to Github?
 Use this link for a clue on what to do:
 - [https://stackoverflow.com/questions/59282476/error-rpc-failed-curl-92-http-2-stream-0-was-not-closed-cleanly-protocol-erro]

 ## Getting Started